School SENCo - Charlotte Saunders

 Oakley Infant School

 This information details how Oakley Infant School meets the needs of children in the school, particularly those with Special Educational Needs or Disabilities and the support that is available for them and their parents.
-Please contact the school to meet with the Headteacher to discuss your child’s needs and any concerns you may have.
+Please contact the school to meet with the SENCO or Headteacher to discuss your child’s needs and any concerns you may have.

 Special Needs at Oakley Infant School